 Confidential All the information you provide for this calculator will be kept confidential.
 We will not ask you for any information that can be used to contact you unless you request a quote.

-In 2020, the Insurance Information Institute reported that young drivers represented only 5.1% of licensed drivers but were involved in 8.5% of fatal crashes.
-This data clearly shows that young drivers are more frequently involved in accidents, resulting in increased claims.
-Their tendency to engage in riskier driving behaviors compared to older drivers further contributes to the higher insurance rates.
+According to a study by the Insurance Information Institute, in 2020, young drivers represented just 5.1% of all licensed drivers but were involved in 8.5% of fatal crashes.
+This data highlights that young drivers are more frequently involved in accidents, leading to increased claims.

 Car insurance costs generally decrease as drivers gain more experience and avoid getting tickets and filing claims.
 However, when drivers turn 60, insurance rates tend to rise again.
 The tables below show Kia insurance costs based on the driver’s age.